 Business fluctuates and organizations expand.
 Web traffic to online retailers increases during holidays, start-ups triple in size, and organizations scramble to respond to a quickly changing world.

 In order to support these changes, IT has to scale the right resources at the right time.
+Otherwise, websites crash from too much traffic, customers’ insurance claims become stuck in queues, and organizations find themselves unable to adapt.

 However, unpredictable costs and stringent licensing models can hamper an automation platform’s ability to scale.